onap/multicloud-framework/docs/multicloud-plugin-windriver/Tutorial-HPA-Provision-Discovery-WindRiver-TitaniumCloud.rst

 Now you can onboard this Titanium Cloud instance, make sure the multicloud registration process is triggered.

-See :ref:`Tutorial: Onboard instance of Wind River Titanium Cloud <multicloud>`
+See `Tutorial: Onboard instance of Wind River Titanium Cloud`